 Troubleshooting TACT

-) and consult the log files.
-This will often flag any issues around monophyly or other problems that TACT might be struggling with.
+The verbose output and log files will often flag issues around monophyly or other problems that TACT might be struggling with.

 Why is TACT breaking up my monophyletic clades?

-If you have a single rogue taxon that breaks up an otherwise monophyletic clade, TACT will mark all edges of that clade as being valid placement points for unsampled taxa.
+If you have a single "rogue" species that breaks up an otherwise monophyletic clade, TACT will mark all edges of that clade as valid placement points for unsampled taxa.
 This can cause a mostly nice-looking group to turn into a complete mess.

 Two solutions are possible here: